SatoryKono/ChEMBL_data_acquisition/README.md

 The examples below illustrate how to run the main CLI tools with common options like ``--input``, ``--output`` and ``--limit``.
-Passing ``--limit 0`` is permitted and skips processing after validation, which is handy for configuration smoke tests.
+Passing ``--limit 0`` short-circuits processing before any network or filesystem access, which is handy for configuration smoke tests.

 ### scripts/get_document_data.py